 Spending time with family members is the hallmark of the holidays.
 With the kids on break from school and extended time off from the workplace, it’s the ideal chance for the generations to get together and enjoy each other’s company.
 It is, however, also the opportune time to check in on the health, safety and wellbeing of our senior loved ones.

 Particularly when our aging loved ones live at a distance, it can be difficult to uncover through phone calls, emails, and even Skype precisely how they’re doing.
 An in-person visit is the easiest way to determine any potential issues through simple observations in and around the residence.
+When it comes to care for elderly with dementia or any other chronic issues, seeing the warning signs that care is needed is essential.
 The senior elder care team at Grace Home Care, providers of the best elder care Topeka and the surrounding areas has to offer, shares the warning signs to watch for when visiting older adults during the holiday season.

 Changes in the Home